dump custom/adios command¶

 The style keyword determines what atom quantities are written to the file and in what format.
 Settings made via the dump_modify command can also alter the format of individual values and the file itself.

 The atom, local, and custom styles create files in a simple text format that is self-explanatory when viewing a dump file.
-Many of the LAMMPS post-processing tools, including Pizza.py, work with this format, as does the rerun command.
+Some of the LAMMPS post-processing tools described on the Tools doc page, including Pizza.py, work with this format, as does the rerun command.

 For post-processing purposes the atom, local, and custom text files are self-describing in the following sense.